dpc10ster/RJafrocTimes/index.md

 # Overview

-This website is intended as a documentation and blogging platform for my AI/FROC research interests.
+This website is intended to provide an overview of the relevant repositories in my GitHub account (dpc10ster) and as a documentation and blogging platform for my research.

 # Glossary